DiazD54/Easier-cooking/README.md

-### Getting Started with Create React App

-This project, developed by Daniel Diaz, Mateus Lanzoni and Juan Miguel López consists of a website with the capacity to show different types of cooking tutorials and their attributes, like a video link, ingredients used, etc.
+This project, developed by Daniel Diaz, Mateus Lanzoni, and Juan Miguel López consists of a website that can show different cooking tutorials and their attributes, like a video link, ingredients used, etc.
-And users can also create and account to store their preferences, submitting comments about the tutorials, and also the capacity to upload their own ones!
+Users can also create an account to store their preferences, submit comments about the tutorials, and also the capacity to upload their ones!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You will also be able to find a document(Spanish) with a better and more accurate description of this project.

-# Eassier COooking
+# Eassier Cooking

-This project, developed by Daniel Diaz, Mateus Lanzoni and Juan Miguel López consists of a website with the capacity to show different types of cooking tutorials and their attributes, like a video link, ingredients used, etc. And users can also create and account to store their preferences, submitting comments about the tutorials, and also the capacity to upload their own ones!

 ## Available Scripts